 But there are endless other predictable and oddball ways the discovery comes to light.

-How Did You Learn Your Partner Might Have Adult ADHD?
+How Did You Learn Your Partner Has Adult ADHD?

 For most respondents, the media and/or their therapists connected their partner’s behavior to ADHD symptoms.
-And, they did this five times better than the family doctor.
+And, therapists did this five times more often than the family doctor.

 For a minority of respondents (partners of adults with ADHD), their ADHD partner told them of their childhood or adult diagnosis.
 Only about 13 percent reported that their ADHD partner is the one who made the potential discovery.